yulab2021/IDMP/README.md

 ```

 #### Remove 3-prime connector
-## Verify the 3' adapter sequence to be used as input for the '-a' parameter.
+Note: verify the 3' adapter sequence to be used as input for the '-a' parameter.

 ```
 for file in *fastq
 do